-- 19.1 Information security awareness training shall be included in the staff induction process. - 19.2 An ongoing awareness programme shall be established and maintained in order to ensure that staff awareness is refreshed and updated as necessary.
+- 19.1 Information security awareness training provided annually. - 19.2 An ongoing awareness programme shall be established and maintained in order to ensure that staff awareness is refreshed and updated as necessary.

-19. REVIEW
+20. REVIEW

-19.1 The effectiveness of this policy will be monitored on an ongoing basis and will be reviewed as appropriate, or according to statute and no later than 3 years from the date of implementation.

-Lack of review will not cause the policy to lapse.

-This policy is non contractual, and the Co-operative reserves the right to alter or withdraw it at any time.
+- 20.1 The effectiveness of this policy will be monitored on an ongoing basis and will be reviewed as appropriate, or according to statute and no later than 3 years from the date of implementation. - 20.2 Lack of review will not cause the policy to lapse. - 20.3 This policy is non contractual, and the Co-operative reserves the right to alter or withdraw it at any time.